Alignment complete relational Hoare logics for some and all: Overview

+Prior works showed the need for alignments to be conditioned on program state, which can be realized in some forms of product automata~\cite{ShemerGSV19,ChurchillP0A19}.
+In a deductive proof of the $c3$ example, the case distinctions of the standard 4-way if-rule of RHLs directly enable the use of different alignments in different cases as we show later (\autoref{eg:c3ded}).
+A deductive proof can also use the disjunction rule to introduce different cases in which different alignments can be used.
+For loops, a number of published RHLs offer only restricted alignment patterns, but Beringer~\cite{Beringer11} formulated a loop rule that features auxiliary relations to designate the conditions under which iterations are aligned together or proceed on just one side.
+Our logics use this rule.
+Our results show that these ingredients suffice for deductive proofs to use any alignments expressed using automata.

+Alignment conditions in product automata like those cited above are local in the sense of referring to the current (pair of) program states.
+It is conceivable to formulate alignment notions or other relational reasoning globally, in terms of entire program executions (see~\autoref{sec:related}), but this is beyond the assertional methods on which we focus in this paper.

-\paragraph{Alignment completeness}
+\paragraph{Alignment completeness.}

-The examples show the value of good alignment for both $\forall\forall$ and $\forall\exists$ relational reasoning.
-They also show that a deductive system must cater for relating similar and different programs, to express various alignments.
-And for $\forall\exists$, filtering must be expressed somehow, without allowing unjustified assumptions.
-Our main results show that for a minimal set of rules it suffices to have one-sided rules for primitives (e.g., \rn{rAsgnSkip} and \rn{rSkipAsgn} in Fig.~\ref{fig:RHL}) and same-structure rules for control structure (e.g., \rn{rSeq} in Fig.~\ref{fig:RHL}).
-The examples show the need for alignment conditioned on data, and our main results show that it suffices to have conditional alignment in the loop rule.
+The examples show the value of good alignment for both $\forall\forall$ and $\forall\exists$ reasoning.
+They also show that a deductive system must cater for relating both similar and different programs, to express various alignments.
+For $\forall\exists$, filtering must be expressed somehow, while disallowing unjustified assumptions.
+Our main results show that for a minimal set of rules it suffices to have one-sided rules for primitives (e.g., \rn{rAsgnSkip} and \rn{rSkipAsgn} in \autoref{fig:RHL}) and same-structure rules for control structures (e.g., \rn{rSeq} in \autoref{fig:RHL}).
+Known examples show the need for alignment conditioned on data~\cite{ShemerGSV19,ChurchillP0A19,BNNN19}; our main results show that it suffices to have conditional alignment in the loop rule.
 A key rule allows rewriting the programs into equivalent ones with different control structure.
-Completeness ensures that, though we may like to derive additional convenient rules within the deductive system, we never need to make recourse to the underlying semantics.